leo9009/esp-vocat-base-clone/README.md

   **Notes:**
   1. **Choose one** of the above sensors; **BMM150** is selected by default.
 When using a linear Hall sensor, **only** slider up/down sliding (SLIDE_UP / SLIDE_DOWN) event detection is supported!
-  2. Before first use, calibration of the magnetic slide switch is required to adapt to the magnetic environment, recording magnetic field strength baseline values for three states: **up / down / removed**.
-Calibration data is persistently stored via NVS Flash.
-During use, recalibration can be triggered by sending a serial command from EchoEar or long-pressing the base's Boot button.
+  2. Before first use, **fully automatic calibration** of the magnetic slide switch is required to adapt to the magnetic environment, recording magnetic field strength baseline values for three states: **up / down / removed**:
+     - System automatically detects three stable positions (keep still for about 500ms each position)
+     - No manual prompts required, system automatically judges position differences
+     - Calibration data persistently stored via NVS Flash, survives power loss
+     - During use, recalibration can be triggered by sending a serial command from EchoEar or long-pressing the base's Boot button

-Based on magnetometer detection results combined with motion determination algorithms, the base can recognize seven types of actions.
+Based on magnetometer detection results combined with intelligent motion determination algorithms, the base can recognize nine types of actions and events.

 ### **CSI Sensing Capability**
 The companion can perceive environmental changes through Wi-Fi CSI (Channel State Information), enabling action triggering or environmental interaction.